OneManMonkeySquad/GameKit.Scripting/readme.md

 ```
 Add *AttachedScriptAuthoring* component to an authoring GameObject inside a subscene.
 Set *Script* field to your script.
 Run game.

+## Ideas
+- Load scripts from StreamingAssets
+- Allow multiple scripts on single Entity
+- Assign scripts to objects at runtime... somehow (tags, ids, names, ...)
+- Have a special syntax to send messages to other objects

 ## Credits
 https://craftinginterpreters.com